The Hasheesh Eater: Cultural effect

 The popularity of The Hasheesh Eater led to interest in the drug it described.
-Not long after its publication, the Gunjah Wallah Co. in New York began advertising "Hasheesh Candy":
+Not long after publication, the Gunjah Wallah Co. in New York began advertising "Hasheesh Candy":

 The Arabian "Gunjh" of Enchantment confectionized. — A most pleasurable and harmless stimulant. — Cures Nervousness, Weakness, Melancholy, &c.
 Inspires all classes with new life and energy.
 A complete mental and physical invigorator.

 John Hay, who would become a close confidant of President Lincoln and later U.S. Secretary of State, remembered Brown University as the place “where I used to eat Hasheesh and dream dreams.”
 And a classmate recalls that after reading Ludlow’s book, Hay “must needs experiment with hasheesh a little, and see if it was such a marvelous stimulant to the imagination as Fitzhugh Ludlow affirmed.
 ‘The night when Johnny Hay took hasheesh’ marked an epoch for the dwellers in Hope College.”

 Within twenty-five years of the publication of The Hasheesh Eater, many cities in the United States had private hashish parlors.
-And there was already controversy about the legality and morality of cannabis intoxication.
-In 1876, when tourists could buy hashish at the Philadelphia Centennial Exposition, the Illustrated Police News would write about “The Secret Dissipation of New York Belles… a Hasheesh Hell on Fifth Avenue.”
+As there was already a controversy about the perceived morality of cannabis intoxication, when tourists could buy intoxicating cannabis products at the 1876 Philadelphia Centennial Exposition, the Illustrated Police News would write about “The Secret Dissipation of New York Belles… a Hasheesh Hell on Fifth Avenue.”

 Howard Phillips Lovecraft owned a copy of The Hasheesh Eater, bought in 1925 from fellow writer and bookseller Samuel Loveman.
 In a 1927 letter to Bernard Austin Dwyer, Lovecraft declared the influence of Ludlow's writings on his own:Have I read Fitzhugh Ludlow's Hasheesh Eater?
 Why, Sir, I possess it upon mine own shelves; and wou'd not part with it for any inducement whatever!
 I have frequently reread those phantasmagoria of exotic colour, which proved more of a stimulant to my own fancy than any vegetable alkaloid ever grown and distilled. [...]
 The reeling panoramas out of space and time have an unmistakable tinge of authenticity, and even the metaphysical speculations were far from arid."

 Rediscovery

 Ludlow’s writings crop up in a couple of places in pre-marijuana-prohibition 20th century America.
 The occultist Aleister Crowley found The Hasheesh Eater to be “tainted by admiration of de Quincey and the sentimentalists” but admired Ludlow’s “wonderful introspection” and printed significant excerpts from the book in his journal The Equinox.
 Using the pseudonym Oliver Haddo, Crowley also wrote at length about his own cannabis experiences, comparing and contrasting them to those of Ludlow.
 He “was struck by the circumstance that [Ludlow], obviously ignorant of Vedantist and Yogic doctrines, yet approximately expressed them, though in a degraded and distorted form.”

 After the prohibition of marijuana, the writings of Ludlow were interpreted by two camps.
-On the one hand, there were the prohibitionists, who pointed out Ludlow’s addiction to “hasheesh” and his horrifying hallucinations; on the other, those who believed that cannabis deserved a second chance and saw Ludlow as a literate chronicler of the mystical heights that could be reached using the drug.
+On the one hand, there were the prohibitionists, who pointed out Ludlow’s addiction to the extract and his horrifying hallucinations; on the other, those who believed that cannabis deserved a second chance and saw Ludlow as a literate chronicler of the mystical heights that could be reached using the drug.